gabrielfagundez/malva/README.md

 And finally, the class Mutation corresponds to the definition of a mutation operator.
 The skeleton filler must provide a complete definition of this class.

-In adition, the user must configure the following algorithm parameters (in file newGA.cfg):
+In adition, the user must configure the following algorithm parameters (in file GA.cfg):

 * number of independent runs.
 * number of generations.